Falagueira-Venda Nova

 Falagueira-Venda Nova is a civil parish in the municipality of Amadora, Portugal.
-It was formed in 2013 by the merger of the former parishes Falagueira and Venda Nova.
+It was first created in 1979, with the division of the old parish of Amadora in seven (Alfragide, Brandoa, Buraca, Damaia, Falagueira-Venda Nova, Mina and Reboleira).
+On July 12th, 1997, it was extinct and divided in two independent parishes (Falagueira and Venda Nova), being formed once again in 2013 by the merger of the former parishes Falagueira and Venda Nova.
 The population in 2011 was 23,186, in an area of 2.86 km2.